joesecurity/jbxapi/README.md

 * Query daily and monthly quota
 * Query account type

-The API is implemented as a Python class "joe_api" that you can call on the command line or import into your project. joe_api contains less than 300 LOC and is very concise and easy to understand.
+The API is implemented as a Python class `joe_api` that you can call on the command line or import into your project. `joe_api` contains less than 300 LOC and is very concise and easy to understand.

 # License